Discover more from Cathedral Effect

 And without fail, Alexa would have at least two.

-The first time that Alexa meets Tom, she’s leaving the staff room and almost runs into him as she’s stuffing the remainder of a lemon square into her mouth.
+The first time that Alexa met Tom, she was leaving the staff room and almost ran into him as she was stuffing the remainder of a lemon square into her mouth.

-“Seems like you like them,” Tom says grinning.
+“Seems like you like them,” Tom said grinning.

 By the time Drew’s shopping at Jae Kim’s for what will eventually be a very mediocre steak dinner, Alexa and Tom have become fast friends.
 Over lunch hour, they talk about the latest restaurants they’ve eaten at, the most recent dishes they’ve made, and of course, much to Alexa’s chagrin, Tom’s ex-girlfriend.

 Given their complementary skill sets in the kitchen - Tom as a pastry chef and Alexa as a butcher - they often joke about the two of them being able to throw the best dinner party imaginable.

 Years later, when Tom and Alexa are hosting dinner at their cozy apartment in the Sunset, guests will rave about the glazed short ribs, the banchan, and the sweet yuzu pie.
 Tom will respond with a grin, saying that even before he and Alexa got together, they had joked about putting together an extravagant dinner party, just like this one.